 But what if I told you that you could add even more functionality to the space by thinking outside the box?

-With more of us working from home than ever before, I think we could be missing a trick by not creating more space for us to sit and work.
-Especially since flexible working very much looks like it’s here to stay, according to a range of studies – including one by the Global Institute for Women’s Leadership at King’s College London and Karian and Box, an employee engagement agency.
-According to them, 90% of the surveyed companies now have a more positive stance towards working from home, and 60% are saying they have become more accepting of employees working from home.
+With more of us working from home than ever, we could be missing a trick by not creating more space for us to sit and work.
+Especially since flexible working very much looks like it’s here to stay, according to a range of studies.
+Including one by the Global Institute for Women’s Leadership at King’s College London and Karian and Box, an employee engagement agency.
+According to them, 90% of the surveyed companies now have a more positive stance towards working from home.
+Also, 60% are saying they have become more accepting of employees working from home.

 Mini office areas or ‘cubbyholes’ are a great way to add functionality to your new design.
-Having one of these designs as a dedicated workspace can even help with additional storage to keep important files or kids’ schoolbooks out of sight.
+Having one of these designs as a dedicated workspace can even help with additional storage.
+It will provide a place to keep important files or kids’ schoolbooks.

 Not to mention having one dedicated office area means your work can be out of sight, out of mind once it’s time to clock off.